Act East policy: Background

 Ever since the Sino-Indian War of 1962, China and India have been strategic competitors in South and East Asia.
 China has cultivated close commercial and military relations with India's neighbour Pakistan and competed for influence in Nepal and Bangladesh.
-After Deng Xiaoping's rise to power in China in 1979 and the subsequent Chinese economic reform, China began reducing threats of expansionism and in turn cultivated extensive trade and economic relations with Asian nations.
+After Deng Xiaoping's rise to power in China in 1979 and the subsequent reform and opening up, China began reducing threats of expansionism and in turn cultivated extensive trade and economic relations with Asian nations.
 China became the closest partner and supporter of the military junta of Burma, which had been ostracised from the international community following the violent suppression of pro-democracy activities in 1988.
 In contrast, during the Cold War, India had a relatively hesitant relationship with many states in Southeast Asia as such diplomatic relations were given relatively low priority.

 India's "Look East" policy was developed and enacted during the governments of prime ministers P.V.
 Narasimha Rao (1991–1996) and Atal Bihari Vajpayee (1998–2004).
 Along with economic liberalisation and moving away from Cold War-era policies and activities, India's strategy has focused on forging close economic and commercial ties, increasing strategic and security cooperation and the emphasis of historic cultural and ideological links.
 India sought to create and expand regional markets for trade, investments and industrial development.
 It also began strategic and military cooperation with nations concerned by the expansion of China's economic and strategic influence.